pangratz/irc-log-viewer/README.md

 }
 ```

 Inside the `_attachments` folder is the Ember.js app.
-The used views are located at [https://github.com/pangratz/irc-log](https://github.com/pangratz/irc-log)

 ## Development